Tadesse-Alemayehu/Math-Magicians/README.md

-# Leaderboard
+# Math magicians

-> This is Leaderboard project.
+> This is Math magicians project.

 ## Built With

 - HTML
 - CSS
 - JavaScript
-- WebPack
+- React

 ## Live Demo